-Citation with stable link: Philip A. Harland, 'Western peoples beyond the pillars of Herakles (and up): Lucian’s “A True Story” and ethnographic fiction (late second century CE),' Last modified December 1, 2022, http://philipharland.com/Blog/?p=8658.
+Citation with stable link: Philip A. Harland, 'Western peoples beyond the pillars of Herakles (and up): Lucian’s “A True Story” and ethnographic fiction (late second century CE),' Ethnic Relations and Migration in the Ancient World, last modified April 28, 2023, http://philipharland.com/Blog/?p=8658.

 Ancient author: Lucian of Samosata, A True Story, full work (link Greek text and full translation).